Top 10 Most Popular African Languages|

 Fun Fact?
 Swahili was the language used in The Lion King.
 Remember ‘Hakuna Matata’?
 That means no worries in Swahili and ‘Simba’ means ‘lion’!

-Amharic is the main language spoken in Ethiopia by over 20 million speakers.
+Amharic is one of the main languages spoken in Ethiopia by over 20 million speakers.
 It is considered the second most spoken Semitic language in the world after Arabic – these are languages that originate from the Middle East alongside Hebrew, Tigrinya and more.
 Amharic is written using the very unique Ge’ez writing system known as ‘fidel’.

 Fun Fact?
 The capital of Ethiopia is Addis Ababa – this means “new flower” in Amharic.